 \end{enumerate}

-In conclusion, the RL agent is inclined to control the inventory and avoid the adverse selection risk by reducing trading when the market may move systematically.
-Also, It sheds light on the question that which market is more favorable for market making.
+In conclusion, RL agent is inclined to control the inventory and avoid the adverse selection risk by reducing trading when the market moves systematically.
+Also, It sheds light on the question of which market is more favorable for market making.
 RL agent tends to make the market when the market is volatile and has a wide spread.

-\section{How to Be a Good Maker}
+\section{How to be a Good Maker}

-In this section, we summarize the features to be a good market maker.
+In this section, we summarize the features of being a good market maker.
 First, one significant trend of the development of market making is the increasingly faster low-latency system.
 Speed is important in market making.
-As introduced in the \ref{cha:back:ms}, the execution rate decreases in the length of the queue waiting in front of the agent's quote.
+Execution rate decreases in the length of the queue waiting in front of the agent's quote as introduced in the \ref{cha:back:ms}.
 Therefore, the earlier agent's order can reach the market, the less execution risk it will expose to.
-Besides, the price process in the high-frequency world is not perfectly efficient and new information will gradually be incorporated into the price.
-The more liquidity one market has, the faster it responds to external shock.
+Besides, the price process in the high-frequency world is not perfectly efficient, and new information will not be incorporated into the price immediately.
+The more liquidity the market has, the faster it responds to external shock.
 Therefore, when diving deep into the micro world, the market becomes increasingly inefficient.
-Theoretically, with the development of the market and the competition among traders, the market becomes more efficient and the response time to external shock(News, unexpected large order, etc.) gradually diminish.
+Theoretically, with the development of the market and the competition among traders, the market becomes more efficient, and the response time to external shock(News, unexpected large order, etc.) gradually diminish.
 The relationship between predictiveness and timescale is also observed in China Commodity Market.
 Therefore, a fast ATS can 1) improve the execution probability and 2) rapidly responds to new information and front-run before others.